Editor’s Note: This post was originally published in December 1, 2017 and was updated for accuracy and comprehensiveness on December 13, 2018.

 Now that you have determined how much an action and purchase are worth to your store, you can now convert that dollar value into points.

-Say you want to reward your customers the equivalent of $5 for referring a friend.
-You know that your points are worth 1 cent each so that means that you would reward you customers 500 points for referring a friend.
-Simply use the calculation above to discover the point value of the desired reward you wish to offer.
+Say you want to reward your customers the equivalent of $5 for referring a friend, and you know that your points are worth 1 cent each.
+That means that you should reward you customers 500 points for referring a friend.

-As you can see, determining the value of loyalty points is not so black and white.
-The value of loyalty points is completely up to whoever is organizing the program and can be adjusted to accomplish each stores' individual goals.
+As you can see, determining the value of loyalty points is an incredibly important part of designing a rewards program.
+At the end of the day, the value of your loyalty points is completely up to you, and can be adjusted to accomplish each brand’s individual goals.

 To get started, I would offer 1% back on purchases and set your rewards up so that points are worth 1 cent each.
 This is easy for your customers to understand, making it the perfect amount to start with.

 Remember: a simple program is often the most effective, so don’t overthink it!